Self-orthogonalizing attractor neural networks emerging from the free energy principle

 To illustrate how this dynamic gives rise to efficient, (approximately) orthogonal representations of the external states, suppose the network has already learned a pattern $\mathbf{s}^{(1)}$, whose neural representation is the attractor $\boldsymbol{\sigma}^{(1)}$ and associated weights $\mathbf{J}^{(1)}$.
 When a new pattern $\mathbf{s}^{(2)}$ is presented that is correlated with $\mathbf{s}^{(1)}$, the network's prediction for $\sigma_i^{(2)}$ will be $\hat{\sigma}_i = L(b_i + \sum_{k \neq i} J_{ik}^{(1)} \sigma_k)$.
 Because inference with $\mathbf{J}^{(1)}$ converges to $\boldsymbol{\sigma}^{(1)}$ and $\boldsymbol{\sigma}^{(2)}$ is correlated with $\boldsymbol{\sigma}^{(1)}$, the prediction $\hat{\boldsymbol{\sigma}}$ will capture variance in $\boldsymbol{\sigma}^{(2)}$ that is `explained' by $\boldsymbol{\sigma}^{(1)}$.
 The learning rule updates the weights based only on the unexplained (residual) component of the variance, the prediction error.
 In other words, $\hat{\boldsymbol{\sigma}}$ approximates the projection of $\boldsymbol{\sigma}^{(2)}$ onto the subspace already spanned by $\boldsymbol{\sigma}^{(1)}$.
 Therefore, the weight update primarily strengthens weights corresponding to the component of $\boldsymbol{\sigma}^{(2)}$ that is orthogonal to $\boldsymbol{\sigma}^{(1)}$.
 Thus, the learning effectively encodes this residual, $\boldsymbol{\sigma}^{(2)}_{\perp}$, ensuring that the new attractor components being formed tend to be orthogonal to those already established.
-As we demonstrate in the next section with \href{https://pni-lab.github.io/fep-attractor-network/simulation-demo}{Simulation 1-2}, repeated application of this rule during learning progressively decorrelates the neural activities associated with different patterns, leading to \textbf{approximately orthogonal attractor states}.
-This process is analogous to online orthogonalization procedures (e.g., Sanger's rule for PCA \citep{Sanger_1989}) and results in a powerful stochastic approximation of the ``projection network'' of \citet{Personnaz_1985}, \citet{Kanter_1987}, which offers maximal memory capacity and retrieval without errors.
+As we demonstrate in the next section with \href{https://pni-lab.github.io/fep-attractor-network/simulation-demo}{Simulation 1}-2, repeated application of this rule during learning progressively decorrelates the neural activities associated with different patterns, leading to \textbf{approximately orthogonal attractor states}.
+This process is analogous to online orthogonalization procedures (e.g., Sanger's rule for PCA \citep{Sanger_1989}), as well as the converge of \citet{Plakhov}'s unlearning rule to the projector (or pseudo-inverse) matrix of stored patterns \citep{Fachechi_2019}.
+As a result, free energy minimizing attractor networks yield a powerful stochastic approximation of the ``projector networks'' of \citet{Personnaz_1985}, \citet{Kanter_1987}, which offer maximal memory capacity and retrieval without errors.

 While orthogonality enhances representational efficiency, it raises the question of how the network retrieves the original patterns from these (approximately) orthogonalized representations - a key requirement to function as associative memory.
 As discussed next, stochastic dynamics enable the network to address this by sampling from a posterior that combines these orthogonal bases.